 - Raise awareness of the need for an age-inclusive agenda in government, business and wider society

 - Support mature workers to remain in or return to work

 The Network recruits a limited number of diversity and inclusion professionals, health and wellbeing professionals, and senior HR representatives from businesses of all sizes and from all sectors.

 The Network brings participating businesses together to learn from each other, share best practice and to hear from topic-expert speakers.
 The aim of the Network is for each participating business to develop their own bespoke age-inclusive action plan.

 Click here to find out more and apply to be part of an upcoming Age-Inclusive Learning Network.

 Resources and tools for employers

-Delivered to your staff by our Age at Work partner Age NI via Microsoft Teams, these one-hour group workshops help your staff over 50 reflect on their life and career-to-date, to help them develop and think through and make plans for a positive later life.
+Delivered to your staff online or in person by our Age at Work partner Age NI, all one-hour group workshops (Financial Wellbeing is 1hr 15mins) help them develop and think through and make plans for a positive later life.

 - Workshop 1 – Financial Wellbeing – pensions, budgeting and legal issues